aricionur/task-list-frontend/README.md

-Based on the format you provided, here's a revised `README.md` for your project.
-This version uses the same structure, headings, and code block styles as your example to maintain consistency.

----

-# React + TypeScript + Vite

 This project is a simple task list application built with **React** and **TypeScript** using **Vite** as the build tool.
 It provides a minimal setup for modern frontend development with a focus on a component-based architecture and a clean user interface.

 ## 🛠️ Technologies Used